urban-toolkit/utk/README.md

 pip install utk
 ```

 UTK requires Python 3.9 or a newer version.
-If you are having problems installing UTK in Mac OSX because of Osmium, make sure you have CMake installed as well (e.g., through [Homebrew](https://brew.sh/)).
+If you are having problems installing UTK in Mac OSX because of Osmium, make sure you have CMake installed as well (e.g., through [conda](https://anaconda.org/anaconda/cmake) or [Homebrew](https://formulae.brew.sh/formula/cmake)).

 A detailed description of UTK's capabilities can be found in our [paper](https://arxiv.org/abs/2308.07769), but generally speaking UTK is divided into two components: a backend component, accessible through UTK's Python library, and a frontend component, accessible through a web interface.